Dear All,

 "Another problem is that the Bill withdraws the requirement for inquests into deaths in custody to be heard automatically before a jury.
 The noble Baroness, Lady Murphy, has extensive experience of inquiry panels into the deaths of detained patients in special hospitals for mentally disordered offenders and in NHS mental health units, and she will be greatly concerned about this part of the Bill.
 Again, I believe that there will be amendments to explore this further in Committee.

 The Bill provides that deaths in custody and detention will be heard before juries only if one of a limited set of circumstances is satisfied.
 This is not sufficient to ensure that such deaths are fully and independently investigated or to give the public the confidence that justice is being done.
-Deaths that occur in state detention are often complex and may require the detailed scrutiny of systems and procedures as well as of individual acts, and these cases are always best dealt with by juries.
+Deaths that occur in state detention are often complex and may require the detailed scrutiny of systems and procedures as well as of individual acts, and these cases are always best dealt with by juries." [emphasis added]

 The Bill will now go to a Committee of the entire House of Lords on 9th and 10th June, a crucial point when the amendment can be made.